Find all the latest marketing trends on the J&C Blog.

 Many utilities offer rebates and incentives for energy efficiency products.
 Some customers could be pushed over the purchase threshold if they understood what rebates and incentives were available for energy saving products.
 Content can be used in a storytelling and customer-centric fashion to help customers visualize the types of energy saving measures that can be employed.
 Authoring this type of content can position a utility as a trusted advisor.
 Additionally, content can engage customers by educating them about the products that have rebates.

-Content needs to go beyond rebates.
+Content needs to go beyond just rebates.
 Demonstrate what changes in a business or home can be made to qualify for rebates.
 Educate customers about the benefits of upgrading various older products to newer, energy efficient models.
-For example, an article titled "How to Improve Retail Performance with LEDs" can discuss the savings LEDs offer and demonstrate new uses for LED lighting, such as creating ambiance and the application techniques that best accomplish the desired level of light.
+For example, an article titled "How to Improve Retail Performance with LEDs" can discuss the savings that LED bulbs offer and offer new uses for LED lighting, such as creating ambiance and the application techniques that best accomplish the desired level of light.

 Topics: Digital Marketing